 For the outside of the envelopes for the cards, I decided to spell out ‘Just For You’ as I didn’t have a stamp that said that.
 I didn’t want to use the ones I’ve used before either.

-So, here is where my Stamping Platform came in very handy.
+So, here is where my Tim Holtz Stamping Platform (affiliate link) came in very handy.
 Once I had the lettering just the way I wanted it, I could do all 24 envelopes exactly the same.

 With all of the stamping done, I could assemble the cards into the envelopes.